aaronmyatt/pdwebsite/pages/examples.md

 # Examples Page

 Writing HTML with pipes is totally possible, see [[home]] and [[partials]].
 It just starts to feel a little masochistic!
-I really love the template literals though!
+I really love the template literals though.
 Can I import a html file and still inject some template literals from the pipe?
 There's gotta be a simple library for that!

 Though I don't want the header and footer to get out of sync, and reserve the right to pull in [[partials]] when I need them... 🤯